whitebob/cminus/README.md

 Afterall, life should be easy, isn't it?

-#### Why do we need CMinus since we have autojump, z, asdf and so on ?
+#### Why do we need CMinus since we have autojump, z, fasd and so on ?

 if you look into the code of CMinus, you will know why I want this: